SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Results

-\paragraph{Prompts.} As diffusion/flow-based inpainting methods require prompts, we systematically generate prompts through a Vision Language Model (VLM)~\cite{claude-code} For \ffhq and \divtwok.
 We provide the masked images and prompt the VLM to infer the contents of the image and describe them in two to three concise sentences.
 The exact prompt used for the VLM can be found in \supp.
 We use the generated prompts for \emph{all} methods, including ours.
 For \brushbench we simply use the standard dataset-provided prompts.